BenBenBenB/hackmt-truck-sim-tracker-ui/README.md

+# Truck Sim Tracker - React UI

+This was created for HackMT 2024.
+It is designed to work with an api over at [hackmt-truck-sim-tracker-api](https://github.com/BenBenBenB/hackmt-truck-sim-tracker-api).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).